 Turn down the heat a little.

-We like a really runny yolk so we cook it about 30 – 45 seconds or just until the white is holding it’s shape.
+We like a really runny yolk so we cook it about 45 seconds to a minute, or just until the white is holding its shape.

 Flip the egg with a spatula and cook for another 30 seconds.